Schala/QPalace/README.md

 Known Bugs (server)
 ===================
 * LinPal tends to crash when sending a USERMOVE packet
-* PChat's user occupance text in its main window displays an anomaly with multiple users (ie. "Users: 2/1")
 * Palace32 disconnects immediately upon connection attempt with log message "denied by server"

 To do (server)